 Ring of Kerry, County Kerry

 Much of what draws you to visit Ireland is the spectacular outdoor scenery.
 There are so many rugged landscapes and natural beauty to be seen on this loop, that it might be unmatched anywhere in the world.
 Rent a car, or if you’re hard-core you can bike around the Ring of Kerry.
 If you drive, leave plenty of time to stop and take photos as you make your way around the ring.
 Go counter-clockwise if you have any fear of heights.
 The best thing about driving is setting your own pace, stopping whenever you want and finding that perfect road-side place for a meal or snack.
 If you have time, head over to the Island of Valentia for amazing 360 views from the summit of Geokaun Mountain and to see the incredible Fogher Cliffs.

 Guinness Storehouse, St. James Gate, Dublin

-The Guinness Storehouse is probably the most popular place to visit in all of Dublin (and may be #1 in Ireland).
-There are seven floors of dark bubbly fun to be had as you make your way up a giant pint glass shaped atrium.
+The Guinness Storehouse is probably the most popular place to visit in all of Dublin (and maybe #1 in Ireland).
+There are seven floors of dark bubbly fun to be had as you make your way up a giant pint glass-shaped atrium.
 It’s also a pretty cool place to share a selfie drinking your pint in the Gravity Bar, where you’ll be able to look out and see panoramic views of Dublin.
-Each of the seven floors tells a different part of the Guinness history and how the beer is made and shipped worldwide.
-You’ll also get some tutoring on how to pour the perfect pint and cooking with Guinness.
+Each of the seven floors tells a different part of Guinness history and how the beer is made and shipped worldwide.
+You’ll also get some tutoring on how to pour the perfect pint and cook with Guinness.
 While it can be very touristy and somewhat crowded, you have to go at least once and maybe even twice.